Marriage Policy Guidelines for Parishes

 - Dignity & Sacredness of human sexuality/Natural Family Planning

 The marriage preparation process is required of all couples marrying within the diocese.
-There are several preparation programs recognized by the diocese for first marriages: the parish-based Lead Couple Program, the Catholic Engaged Encounter weekend experience, God’s Plan for a Joy-Filled Marriage, THRIVE!
-Marriage Preparation Weekend and for special circumstances Catholic Marriage Prep.com (special permission from the pastor required).
-To prepare for a first marriage, the engaged couple attend either THRIVE! or a Lead Couple Program in their parish (or Engaged Encounter) and God’s Plan for a Joy-Filled Marriage.
+There are several preparation programs recognized by the diocese for first marriages: the parish-based Lead Couple Program, the Catholic Engaged Encounter weekend experience, God’s Plan for a Thriving Marriage, THRIVE!
+Marriage Preparation Program and for special circumstances Catholic Marriage Prep.com (special permission from the pastor required).
+To prepare for a first marriage, the engaged couple attend either THRIVE! or a Lead Couple Program in their parish (or Engaged Encounter) and God’s Plan for a Thriving Marriage.
 If they choose to attend THRIVE!
 Marriage Preparation they will not need to attend God's Plan.
 The pastor, in collaboration with the engaged couple, makes the decision about the most appropriate preparation program.
 On occasion, the pastor may require additional preparation efforts.
 The Catholic Engaged Encounter experience is designed to provide the engaged couples with an opportunity to talk honestly and extensively about their prospective life together.
 These sessions are facilitated by a priest coordinator and two married couple facilitators within a large group setting (20-25 couples).
 This process requires an overnight commitment from the engaged couples.
 The Lead Couple Program requires three weekly sessions (two hours each) involving the engaged couple and a pastorally trained married couple.
 The purpose of this program is to provide the engaged couple with necessary input and content regarding issues impacting the married life; to stimulate necessary dialog between the engaged and to assist the couple in assessing their readiness for marriage.
-God’s Plan for a Joy-Filled Marriage is a required supplement to all preparation programs.
+God’s Plan for a Thriving Marriage is a required supplement to all preparation programs other than Thrive.
 This program is designed to offer the engaged definitive catechesis regarding the sacramentality & spirituality of marriage, and an introduction to the sacredness of their human sexuality.
 THRIVE!
-Marriage Preparation is a weekend seminar.
+Marriage Preparation is a comprehensive marriage preparation program.
 The dual focus on human and spiritual development makes this program different from others now available as it presents scientifically proven, research-based relationship development.
 Couples will learn about: cutting-edge brain science, positive psychology, women’s health, the theological vision of marriage, insights from Theology of the Body, and practical guidance for managing finances, developing a life of prayer and virtue, and making intentional decisions about how they can form their new home as a domestic church in which everyone THRIVES!
 This unique program completes steps 3, 4, & 5 of the "7 Step" marriage preparation process.
-Couples remarrying within the Church are encouraged to take advantage of either parish-based preparation efforts or to participate in the diocesan Remarriage preparation experience entitled To Trust Again!
-The To Trust Again! remarriage preparation process invites the remarrying couple into focused conversations (large/small group activities) on issues facing their relationship.
-Each couple is encouraged to develop an understanding of the challenges incurred in forming a successful remarriage.
+Couples remarrying within the Church are encouraged to take advantage of either parish-based preparation efforts or to participate in Thrive.

 Ordinarily the pastor or parish coordinator of marriage preparation will provide a follow-up interview with the engaged couple to gain an appreciation of the couple’s readiness for marriage.
 At this time, issues of cohabitation, pregnancy before marriage and other issues are discussed, if pertinent.
 The couple is encouraged to examine their spiritual, emotional and physical commitments to each other, their parish family and to God.